 What is a dashboard?

 According to Gartner, a dashboard is, “a reporting mechanism that aggregates and displays metrics and key indicators so they can be examined at a glance by all possible audiences.”
 The report uses visualizations such as charts, graphs, funnels, and stoplights to help audiences process data more efficiently and make decisions based on the story told by the data.

 Do I have access to a dashboard?

+If you’re wondering how to create a digital dashboard, the first step is to see whether you have access.
 It’s likely you have a business tool that would allow you to build your own dashboard based on the data available.
 If you use a business tool such as Google Analytics, Salesforce, or Zendesk you can create a dashboard within the tools.
 Skykit dashboard integrations will then help you display your dashboard to your digital signage displays using our content management system, (CMS), Skykit Beam.

 How to Create a Digital Dashboard

 Define Your Objective

 When you’re learning how to create a digital dashboard, a bit of planning goes a long way.
 Defining what story you want your dashboard to tell is the first step.
 Identifying the goal of the dashboard will help you select the metrics and data you wish to share.
 Everything you choose to display should help you achieve your goal.

 Who is your audience?
 It may seem like an obvious answer, but the answer will drive the metrics you wish to display.
 Factors to consider in defining your audience include what kind of dashboard you are building, where it will be displayed, and who has access to it.